Turn Loose the Swans

 Perhaps one of the more “accessible” metal tracks here, though ferocious compared to what precedes it.

 The lyrics shift from reverence toward something more scornful.
 Yet even here, the band allows sombre, harmonised passages to interrupt aggression.
-That dynamic control would become a hallmark of their sound.
+That dynamic control would become a hallmark.

 The Snow in My Hand